wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/SoftwareEngineering/SoftwareArchitecture/Programming-Paradigm/ConcurrentProgramming-Reference.md

 # Book

-- [2012-Concurrent Programming for Scalable Web Architectures【Book】](http://berb.github.io/diploma-thesis/): We examine the relations between concurrency, scalability and distributed systems and dare an outlook on the near future.
+- [2012-Concurrent Programming for Scalable Web Architectures #Book#](http://berb.github.io/diploma-thesis/): We examine the relations between concurrency, scalability and distributed systems and dare an outlook on the near future.

 - [松本行弘-代码的未来]()